 0.08 Percent

-A BAC level of 0.08 percent is the equivalent of around four alcoholic drinks and represents the legal limit for drivers nationwide.
-A person with this BAC will begin to exhibit poor muscle coordination, impaired reasoning, and a lack of self-control.
+A BAC level of 0.08 percent is the equivalent of around three or four alcoholic drinks and represents the legal limit for drivers nationwide.
+A person with this BAC will exhibit poor muscle coordination, impaired reasoning, and a lack of self-control.
 Drivers will experience an inability to control speed and respond to changing lights or unexpected vehicles.

 0.10 Percent